hexbatch/apple-core/v1/docs/core/step-7-sets/relationship-overview.md

 Each link attribute can inherit from a link attribute base

 Because links are exposed to the api as attributes, changing these attributes in actions or in set operations is allowed.
-This allows mass assigning and unassigning
+This allows mass assigning and unassigning .

+## Relationships as set contents

+When a child or a link is added to the set, then the token of those sets are added to that set too.

+Actions running on these sets can refuse being added to the set, even though their actions are ok with the event of creating that relationship.
+Both sets of events have to be ok for the relationship to happen

+Parents are given as set info when their token is listed, but the parent is also an attribute on the child.

+When the relationship ends, the token of the set is taken out of the parent or linking set, but no events are called for this.